Jorge-Monge/income_spain_2020/README.md

 - #### Todo

-  - Don't remove the basemap when switching maps
+  - New bug with the Legend
   - Implement English

 - #### Notes